He said hello and I said hi.

 We started from where he works.

 The rhythmic beating of my heart changed immediately.
-My hand started shaking and I started having a whole lot of jammed thoughts in my head.
+My hand started shaking and I started having many jammed thoughts in my head.
 “If he could do that to me, then everything that’s happening is intentional.
 I don’t have to waste my time and my guardians’ time anymore.
 I told them what I just found out.
 The woman was still upbeat, “There’s something wrong somewhere.
 You said he bought your ticket, right?
-How could he buy your ticket when he knows he wasn’t going to meet up with you anyway?
+How could he buy your ticket when he knew he wouldn’t meet up with you anyway?
 Something doesn’t add up.
 Let’s keep looking.”

 READ ALSO: Lillies And Dillies on a Lockdown